Physical Education (Initial Certification)

 Physical education teachers make a big difference in the lives of children, as they promote physical activities and healthy habits.
 A Master’s in Physical Education takes you to the next step as a physical education teacher, equipping you to apply cutting edge instruction skills and real-world knowledge in today’s diverse school settings.

 The program curriculum immerses you in the classroom and integrates theory, practice, and content into daily teaching and learning.
 It enables you to earn your initial teaching certification as you earn your master’s degree, allowing you to teach in New York State.
-If you are Canadian, you will be certified in New York and then eligible for certification in Ontario.
+If you are Canadian, you will be certified in New York first and then eligible to apply for certification in Ontario.